Creativity, Technology and Leadership in the Workplace

-The Centre was officially launched in 2011 at the International DIVERSE Conference 'Creativity: Enhancing our Vision of the Future' which took place at DCU.
-The Centre consists of DCU academic staff from Education Studies, School of Computer Applications and Mater Dei Institute of Education who have a wide range of key skills and research interests and who are committed to conducting research that has practical and positive impact for individuals, institutions/organisation, as well as wider society.
+The Centre was launched in 2011 at the International DIVERSE Conference 'Creativity: Enhancing our Vision of the Future'.
+It consists of DCU academic staff from Education Studies, School of Computer Applications and Mater Dei Institute of Education who have a wide range of key skills and research interests and who are committed to conducting research that has practical and positive impact for individuals, institutions/organisation, as well as wider society.

 Since its inception the Centre has been at the forefront in forging collaborative links with other national and international organisations and institutions.
 Collaborators incude: the Faculty of Education at Charles Sturt University, Australia and the PDST Technology in Education unit and the African based Global eSchools and Communities Initiative (GeSCI).
 The Centre is also actively involved in European projects such as the Erasmus + Play4Guidance project and the EU Competitiveness and Innovation Inspiring Science Education project.
 We link with professionals and leaders in a wide range of enterprises (e.g. IBM, SAP, Hayes Culleton Ltd) including all sectors of education, health and industry.
 Nominated for the President’s Award for Engagement.